vtex/xpt/README.md

 ### Providing blocks

-Let's create another app `partner.shelf` that provides an alternative shelf with a different React component. instead of providing a full template.
+Let's create another app `partner.shelf` that provides an alternative shelf with a different React component instead of providing a full template.
 The process is very similar to creating a template.
 We'll have both the `react` and the `store` builders.
 The folder structure might look something like:

 ```txt
 .